-The simultaneous portion of the national exam is one of the most cognitively demanding tasks an interpreter will ever face, and for many otherwise strong interpreters, it becomes the biggest barrier to certification.
+The simultaneous mode of interpreting is one of the most cognitively demanding tasks an interpreter will ever face.
+Eventually, it is the biggest barrier to pass national certification for healthcare interpreters.

-It’s not enough to be a good interpreter.
-In this section, you must
+It is not enough to be a good interpreter.
+In this mode, you must:

 Many candidates practice for months and still don’t pass because: